BunnyBlit/Blather/content/bouncing-balls.md

 I know.
 This feels like I'm pranking you.
 I'm not trying to.
 Sometimes, its just like this.
 Our system is so simple that it's _always_ flowing.
 Sure, it jumps sometimes, but that happens in a single instant, and gravity never stops, so.
 There are times in video games when we want to stop applying constant forces ([coyote time](https://gamerant.com/celeste-coyote-time-mechanic-platforming-impact-hidden-mechanics/)), so this is less silly in real life.

 Now, to actually calculate flows... well, we're not gonna do it by hand.
-Remember that a flows are an ever changing, ever evolving thing over time, and math has a tool for that: a derivative.
+Remember that a flows are an ever changing, ever evolving thing over time, and math has a tool for that: a differential equation.
 Our flow needs to be a function that takes in our state and returns that state's derivative with respect to time.

 Ok, so, the derivative of position is the velocity, right?
 Velocity describes how position changes over time.
 The derivative of velocity is acceleration... which we'll pretend is a [negative constant](https://en.wikipedia.org/wiki/Gravitational_acceleration) thanks to gravity of 9.81.